casper-network/docs-archive/dapp-dev-guide/deploying-contracts.md

     }

 ```
-From this data structure we can learn a few things:
+From this data structure we can observe some properties about the deploy (some of which can be set by the user):
 * Execution cost 164645 gas
 * No errors were returned by the contract
 * There were no dependencies for this deploy